The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 Artemis did not take kindly to anyone who dared compare a mortal’s beauty to her beauty.
 In the case of the virgin huntress, Atalanta, Artemis dispatched a bear to terrorize her simply because folks in Atalanta’s city compared Atalanta’s beauty to Artemis.

 Quite similar to Atalanta’s case, Artemis punished Aura – daughter of Lelantos and Peribola – because the latter made a statement that doubted the maidenhood of Artemis.
 The goddess was enraged by Aura’s claim.
 She allowed fellow Greek god Dionysus to defile Aura.
 Owing to this, Auro descended into madness and went about killing people.
-It is belived that she even killed and ate one of her own children.
+It is believed that Auro even killed and ate one of her own children.

 Where and How was Artemis Worshiped

-The goddess of the hunt, Artemis, had several famous worship centers across ancient Greece.
+The goddess of the hunt Artemis had several famous worship centers across ancient Greece.
 Examples of those places were in Western Anatolia (present-day Turkey), Perge, Brauron, Tauris, the island of Delos, Attica, Mounikhia, and Sparta.

 In Sparta for example, the soldiers generally prayed to Artemis during their preparation for battle.
 The Spartans called her the “Huntress of Chamois”.
 Both the Greeks and Spartans worshiped her as Artmis Agrotera.